codeneuro/neurofinder/README.md

     "description": "description of your algorithm"
 }
 ```
 The file `run.py` should contain a function `run` that accepts as input a Thunder `Images` object and returns a `SourceModel`, and uses Thunder's Source Extraction API to implement the algorithm.
-The API encourages flexibility modulartiy, allowing for a variety of algorithms.
+The API emphasizes flexibility and modulartiy, allowing for a variety of algorithms.
 See the existing folder `neurofinder/submissions/example-user/` for an example submission.

 Jobs will be automatically run every few days on a dynamically-created Spark cluster, so be patient with your submissions.
 You will be notified of job status via comments on your pull request.

+## data sets
+Data sets for evaluating algorithms have been kindly provided by the following individuals and labs:
+- Simon Peron & Karel Svoboda / Janelia Research Campus
+- Adam Packer, Lloyd Russell, & Michael Hausser / UCL
+- (others coming soon...)
+All data hosted on Amazon S3 and availiable through the CodeNeuro [data portal](http://datasets.codeneuro.org)

 ## environment
 All jobs will be run on an Amazon EC2 cluster in a standardized environment running Thunder, with the following specs and included libraries: